-This classic gluten free marble bundt cake recipe is super easy, perfectly sweet, and extra delicious.
+This classic eggless marble cake recipe is super easy, perfectly sweet, and extra delicious.
 It’s hands down one of my favorite cakes to make (and eat!).

 If I HAD to pick a favorite cake, it would be marble cake hands down.
 Think about it… you get the best of both worlds: rich chocolate cake and perfectly sweet vanilla.
-And so I thought it was about time that I shared a gluten free marble bundt cake!
+And so I thought it was about time that I shared a gluten free and eggless marble cake!

 If you don’t already know this about me, I love making bundt cakes.
 I will honestly pull out my bundt cake pan any chance I get!
-Remember my chocolate chip cake?
+Remember my chocolate chip cake and my cinnamon roll cake?
 Something about a bundt cake just feels retro and nostalgic.
 I probably have more bundt pans than any one person should have.
 But back to the marble cake…

-This marble bundt cake is so fluffy and moist, thanks to the buttermilk (I make my own using white vinegar and whole milk) and sour cream.
+This eggless marble bundt cake is so fluffy and moist, thanks to the buttermilk (I make my own using white vinegar and whole milk) and Greek yogurt.
 It’s not an overly large cake, as you can see, but I really think you get the perfect amount of both chocolate and vanilla in every slice.

-To top this cake off, you can always frost it but I opted for a very light dusting of powdered sugar.
+To top this cake off, you can always frost it or make a chocolate ganache, but I opted for a very light dusting of powdered sugar.
+I love keeping things simple and really letting that rich chocolate + vanilla flavor shine!

 - It’s SO buttery soft and moist.
 Seriously, just look at the inside of that slice.